Avni-Sharma/container-to-kubernetes/README.md

 ### Case 3 (Ahoy Kubernetes!!)

 We surely have containers now, but what if my container dies?
 We can't keep monitoring it.
 What if we need more replicas?
-Who would watch of the `current state` of the containers and get it to the `desired states`?
+Who would watch the `current state` of the containers and get it to the `desired states`?
 Who would `Orchestrate` them in harmony.
 Now let us do it the Kubernetes way.

 Prerequisites- [Install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [crc](https://cloud.redhat.com/openshift/install/crc/installer-provisioned) a single node cluster for local development purposes.

 [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) Kubernetes command-line tool

-`minikube start` to start the kubernetes single node cluster.
+For my example I have considered minikube.
+Run `minikube start` to start the kubernetes single node cluster.

 Apply the pod.yaml `kubectl apply -f pod.yaml`